evalece/bench-the-query/README.md

   1. First 3 versions on README.md (this file) was summarized by GPT after I input ideas and test methods.
 0% Afterwards.
   2. Having 0% In other READMEs in other directory under this repo.
 - Having 50% < x < 100% use of AI:
-    1. Debugging on JavaScript: This is my first JavaScript Project, I use GPT to correct syntax.
+    1. Debugging on JavaScript: This is my first JavaScript Project, I use GPT to correct syntax
     2. Docker commands and Docker related sytax
-    3. Lua script syntax debugging
+    3. Lua script syntax debugging, also my first time writing Lua
     4. Repo structure